 I was drawn by the authentic and inclusive culture and supportive leaders.
 Being such a large organisation, there are so many roles, teams and opportunities.
-There is a strong focus on personal and professional development, an innovative, dynamic culture as well as a genuine commitment by senior leaders to drive diversity and inclusion as a priority.
+There is a strong focus on personal and professional development, an innovative, dynamic culture and a genuine commitment by senior leaders to drive diversity and inclusion as a priority.

 What is your favourite CommBank memory?